 The attendance is mandatory for at least the 75% of the total hours of the Master.
 For frontal lectures and seminars (unless otherwise comunication) a commitment of 4 session of approximately 5 days is forseen for the entire duration of the Master.The total hours of training will be scheduled in accordance with the host structure.

 Seats available: a minimum number of 10 students is requested in order to start the Master.
 Below the thershold of 10, UniCamillus can unilaterally decide not to activate the Master (participants will receive the already paid partecipant fees back).
-The maximum number of available seats is of 30.

 The Master has a theoretical-practical approach aimed at providing a learning on the problems of the surgical and rehabilitation prosthetic phases supporting the implant.
 The teachings that are carried out within the Tuscan Dental Institute, aim to provide basic theoretical and methodological knowledge and consist of lectures and practical laboratory activities The Master’s program includes the following teaching modules: